Graham Reid | | 3 min read

 Hip-hop is such an integral part of music today that it is hard to believe radio stations once proudly announced "no crap, no rap".

-With everyone from classical quartets, gospel legend Mavis Staples, alt.country singer Steve Earle and stadium-shakers U2 using scratching and samples, the tools of hip-hop have crossed genres and styles.
+Half a century on -- with everyone from classical quartets, gospel legend Mavis Staples, alt.country singer Steve Earle and stadium-shakers U2 using scratching and samples -- the tools of hip-hop have crossed genres and styles.

 Middle-class suburban white kids have adopted gangsta clothes and poses, and any debate about whether white men can rap dissipated in the face of the crossover success of Eminem.
 Then there was nu-metal which fused (sometimes the worst of) metal and rap.